Active-Learning-and-Teaching/ALT-Website/index.md

-    (Active Learning and Teaching) is a mobile App that allows active-learning quizzes and feedback during the lectures - the quizzes and feedback questions are given to students as part of the lecture <em>(so it does not break the faculty member's flow and does not require entering them on mobile), while providing instant summaries on the phone.</em>"
+    (Active Learning and Teaching) is a mobile App that allows active-learning quizzes and feedback during the lectures - the quizzes and feedback questions are given to students as part of the lecture <em>(so it does not break the faculty member's flow and does not require entering them on mobile), </em>while providing instant summaries on the phone."
 - template: detail-content
   block: text-1
   headline: Built With Privacy in Mind
-  content: "<ul><li><p>Active learning is any learning exercise in which the student
-    engages or interacts with the learning process instead of passively taking in the information.</p></li></ul><ul><li><p>Studies have shown that active learning exercise during the lecture helps students absorb the lecture material much better.
-    Similarly, in-class feedback on any issue (e.g. have you understood topic taught) is an important input to help improve learning during lectures. </p><p></p></li><li><p>The challenge is how to do the Active Learning exercises or take feedback without breaking the flow of lecture or losing control. </p><p></p><p>ALT (Active Learning and Teaching) is a mobile App that allows active-learning quizzes and feedback during the lectures - the quizzes and feedback questions are given to students as part of the lecture <em>(so it does not break the faculty member's flow and does not require entering them on mobile), while providing instant summaries on the phone.</em></p></li></ul>"
+  content: "<p>A special feature of the app is that the system keeps <em>minimal information
+    about the people and quizzes/feedback at the backend.</em></p><p>- The quiz/feedback questions are not even entered in the app.
+The answers to quizzes (or feedback questions) are not saved in the backend - they are processed for summarization, and then the detailed record is mailed to the faculty as csv (only the result of the last quiz is kept due to technical design).</p><p>- At the end of the course, the student/instructor can delete their account, and their records in the backend will also be deleted.</p><p><em>This enhances privacy and security (as no records are kept, even a hacker cannot get them!)</em></p>"
 - template: simple-footer
   block: footer-1
   content: "<strong>Made with ❤︎ using React Native and Firebase</strong>"